NormalVR/Normcore-Documentation/docs/guides/network-profiler.md

 ## Optimizing bandwidth

-Every time we shoot, we instantiate new basketball prefabs and each one has a RealtimeTransform that's consistently sending updates.
-A quick way to optimize this case is to reuse basketball instances.
-Once we've instantiated 50 basketballs, we'll start reusing existing instances, starting with the oldest one.
+A quick way to optimize this is to reuse basketball instances.
+Once we've instantiated 50 basketballs, we'll start reusing existing instances starting with the oldest one.

 ```csharp {27,34-60}
 using Normal.Realtime;